realm/realm-dotnet/native/tightdb_c_cs/Readme.md

 Even though the SDK install fails towards the end of the installation, VS2010 will now have an option to compile to itanium and x64 however, the property pages for 64 bit builds are empty, to fix this, install this update :
 4) http://www.microsoft.com/en-us/download/details.aspx?id=4422

+At this point, You should have a visual studio that can build 64bin binaries.

 Set up the general settings that apply to all kinds of builds  :

 First create 64 bit builds as well as the preinstalled 32 bit builds:

-- In Solution explorer, right click tightdb_c_cs2010, select properties
+- In Solution explorer, right click tightdb_c_cs201n, select properties
-- in tightdb_c_cs2010 property pages, click configuration manager.
+- in tightdb_c_cs201n property pages, click configuration manager.
 - in configuration manager, in project contexts-Platform column, click Win32 you get a "new" option. click that.
 - In the "New Project Platfor" dialog, select x64, and select "Copy settings from Win32". select "create new solution platform.
 - In the platform column, select Win32 again.
 - In the Active Solution Platform dropdown, select Win32,
 - In the Active solution configuration dropdown, select Debug.
 - Click close.
-Click OK to get rid of the final dialog.
+Click OK to get rid of the propert pages dialog

 View->Property Manager
-(You should now have tightdb_c_cs2010 as a root in a tree, with these 4 nodes :
+(You should now have tightdb_c_cs201n as a root in a tree, with these 4 nodes :
 - Debug|Win32
 - Release|Win32
 - Debug|x64